 where $M_g$, $M_f$ and $\alpha$ are all positive constants.

-Thanks to the seminal work \cite{KobyBSDE}, \cite{PB1} and \cite{PB}, the existence and uniqueness of the solutions for such quadratic reflected BSDEs has been well developed; see \cite{Koby} with bounded terminal value and obstacle, and \cite{ErhanSong}, \cite{LX} for unbounded cases.
-In addition to the solution existence and uniqueness, stability is also an important property which focuses on the variation of the solutions under small perturbations of the coefficients.
-It could be used to obtain some continuity properties of the solutions and be further applied in numerical analysis of quadratic reflected BSDEs.
+Thanks to the seminal work \cite{KobyBSDE}, \cite{PB1} and \cite{PB}, the existence and uniqueness of the solution for the corresponding quadratic BSDEs (without reflection) has been well developed.
+The reflected case was studied in \cite{Koby} with bounded terminal value and obstacle, and \cite{ErhanSong}, \cite{LX} for unbounded cases.
+In addition to the existence and uniqueness of the solution, the stability is also an important property that focuses on the variation of the solutions under small perturbations of the coefficients.
+It is widely used to obtain continuity properties of the solutions.
+In this paper, we will apply it to the numerical analysis of quadratic reflected BSDEs.

 Under the Lipschitz setting, a basic stability result has been developed in \cite[Proposition 3.6]{El}, which gives the variation of the solutions in terms of the suitable norms of their terminal values, generators and obstacles.
-Based on this result, \cite{Ma} study the $L^2$-modulus regularity of the martingale integrand $Z$ via a Feynman–Kac type formula and give both the numerical scheme in the spirit of Bermuda options and its rate of convergence.
-Then, \cite{BBJC} further apply the stability result to approximate $(Y, Z)$ by its counterpart $(Y^e, Z^e)$ constructed with the Euler scheme $X^\pi$ of (\ref{X}) and retrieve the convergence with the aid of a representation of the $Z$ component in terms of the next reflection time, removing the uniform ellipticity condition on $X$ in \cite{Ma}.
+Based on this result, \cite{Ma} study the $L^2$-modulus regularity of the martingale integrand $Z$ via a Feynman–Kac type formula and give both the numerical scheme in the spirit of Bermuda options and its rate of convergence. \cite{BBJC} further apply the stability result to approximate $(Y, Z)$ by its counterpart $(Y^e, Z^e)$ constructed with the Euler scheme $X^\pi$ of (\ref{X}) and retrieve the convergence with the aid of a representation of the solution component $Z$ in terms of the next reflection time, removing the uniform ellipticity condition on $X$ in \cite{Ma}.